atsid/gcal-leave-scraper/README.md

 * Go to localhost:9000 in your web browser

 # Quickstarts
-* Use the quickstarts/quickstart-mine.sh script to create a user and put the user in Mongo.
+* Use the quickstarts/quickstart-mine.sh script to create a user and put the user in Mongo along with any matching events.

 # To create a service account with Google
 * Go to https://console.developers.google.com and setup a new application